 My rating: 3 of 5 stars

-I don’t know, it was ok, I kept feeling like it was missing something yet drawn out at the same time.
-I enjoyed the premise and the direction it was going but it never seemed to get there.
-I listened via audiobook.
+I don’t know, it was ok.
+Loved the premise.
+I kept feeling like it was missing something though and very drawn out at the same time.
+I enjoyed the direction it was going but it never seemed to quite get there.

 There was a lot of time spend on the descriptions without really going anywhere or in the way I hoped the plot would have moved for this type of genre.

-I’d like to try reading another book by this author and I’m realizing as I write this review, that this is #6, which perhaps explains my feelings, if this is the case, I wouldn’t recommend it as a stand alone and next time I’ll start with #1 which I’m hoping isn’t so slow to get moving.
+I’d like to try reading another book by this author and I’m realizing as I write this review, that this is #6, which perhaps explains my feelings, if this is the case, I wouldn’t recommend it as a stand alone and next time I’ll start with #1 and I’ll be sure to update this review when I do.